Advanced Settings

 When disabled, all curves are converted to linear segments (G1 commands), which provides maximum compatibility with controllers that don't support arcs.

-Arc Tolerance
+Arc and Curve Tolerance

 Typical values range from 0.01mm for precision work to 0.1mm for faster processing.